kemalat/codility-lessons/java-core.md

 Static binding uses Type(Class in Java) information for binding while Dynamic binding uses Object to resolve binding Dynamic Binding example :

-### What is Bean ?
-The objects that form the backbone of Spring application and that are managed by the Spring IoC container are called beans.
-Inversion of Control is a process in which an object defines its dependencies without creating them.
-This object delegates the job of constructing such dependencies to an IoC container.

 ```java
 public class Animal {